Mohamed-Eid-Developer/Analysis-Performance/README.md

-# Project Name / Power BI Technical Report
+# Power BI Technical Report

 ## Overview
 This repository contains structural configurations, layouts, and data models for a Business Intelligence / Reporting solution.
 It includes visual schemas, security settings, and theme definitions designed to deliver standardized analytics and reporting.